-This field applies only to systems installed with both PCI and AGP cards.
+This field applies only when the system is installed with both PCI and AGP cards.
 It allows you to select which one to initialize first when the system boots.

 Enabled When the system boots, it will first initialize AGP.
 Disabled When the system boots, it will first initialize PCI.